This section only applies to user agents, data mining tools, and conformance checkers.

 The stream of Unicode code points that comprises the input to the tokenization stage will be initially seen by the user agent as a stream of bytes (typically coming over the network or from the local file system).
 The bytes encode the actual characters according to a particular character encoding, which the user agent uses to decode the bytes into characters.

-For XML documents, the algorithm user agents must use to determine the character encoding is given by the XML specification.
+For XML documents, the algorithm user agents are required to use to determine the character encoding is given by the XML specification.
 This section does not apply to XML documents.
 [XML]

 Usually, the encoding sniffing algorithm defined below is used to determine the character encoding.

-Bytes or sequences of bytes in the original byte stream that did not conform to the encoding specification (e.g. invalid UTF-8 byte sequences in a UTF-8 input byte stream) are errors that conformance checkers are expected to report.
+Bytes or sequences of bytes in the original byte stream that did not conform to the Encoding standard (e.g. invalid UTF-8 byte sequences in a UTF-8 input byte stream) are errors that conformance checkers are expected to report.
+[ENCODING]

 Leading Byte Order Marks (BOMs) are not stripped by the decoder algorithms, they are stripped by the algorithm below.